 Community Partner Support

 We offer one-on-one consultations to local agencies that are looking to improve their capacity of working with immigrant and refugee populations.
-Click here to contact our Director of Programs and Operations and schedule a virtual appointment.
+Click here to contact our Chief Operating Officer and schedule a virtual appointment.

 Partner Power Calls